 The strike is one of the most common methods used by pressure groups to get the attention of the government or higher authority towards a matter.
 A strike is when people stop doing their routine jobs until their demands are met.

 This type of method is frequently used by workers in a factory, doctors in hospitals, government employees, or even students use this method to grab the attention of the higher authority.
 It is a harmless method where inconvenience is created by the stoppage of work.

-Lobbying is a work technique which is used which have connections in the government.
+Lobbying is a work technique that is used which has connections in the government.
 In this method, they try to influence the individual members of the government whose decisions play an important role in the final decision-making.

-In this method, people from the pressure group meet ministers and civil servants and present the information related to the interests, cases, memoranda, and cases, etc. lobbying is an effective technique as it most of the times get fruitful results.
+In this method, people from such groups meet ministers and civil servants and present the information related to the interests, cases, memoranda, and cases, etc. lobbying is an effective technique as it most of the times get fruitful results.
 Using this work technique, pressure groups even get success to influence the judiciary decisions.